idanbasre/Overparameterization/README.md

 * net: Pytorch saved parameters for a trained network.
 Load it with Load method of Pytorch.
 * net.csv: csv file with every epoch information.
 * net.json:  json file with a python dictionary with every epoch information.

+## Code:
+* LinearNDepthNet.py: The architecture of the network.
+* model.py: Training the network.
+* UCIDataSet.py: Class for loading UCI data.